Kim Yu-bin: 2018–present: Solo work and RRR Entertainment

 In April 2018, Yubin announced that she is preparing her solo debut through a Cosmopolitan magazine interview.
 On May 15, JYP Entertainment announced that she has finished filming the music video for the lead single, which is planned to be released alongside her album in early June.
 Yubin's first single album City Woman was released digitally on June 5, 2018, with the retro lead single "Lady".
 The B-side track, "City Lover", was not released due to copyrights after previously announcing the track would be delayed, due to similarities with Mariya Takeuchi's 1984 Japanese city pop song "Plastic Love".

 On November 27, 2018, Yubin's first EP #TUSM was released digitally alongside the title track "Thank U Soooo Much".
-The song's lyrics tell off a former partner for providing “too much information” during a breakup, sarcastically thanking them for their unnecessary revelations.
+The song's lyrics tell off a former partner for providing "too much information" during a breakup, sarcastically thanking them for their unnecessary revelations.
 Yubin co-wrote all three tracks on the EP and also co-composed the third track "Game Over".
 "Thank U Sooo Much" charted at number 21 on Billboards World Digital Song Sales chart, marking her first appearance on the chart.

 In April 2019, Yubin served as a judge for the JTBC dance competition television show Stage K. On October 30, Yubin released her third single album, Start of the End, alongside lead single "Silent Movie" featuring Yoon Mi-rae.
 She co-wrote "Silent Movie" and wrote the B-side track "Not Yours".

 Yubin left JYP Entertainment on January 25, 2020, with her departure announced three days later.
 In February 2020, Yubin founded her own music label, RRR Entertainment.
-Former bandmate Woo Hye-rim is also signed to the label.
+Former bandmate Woo Hye-rim was also signed to the label, until February 2023.
+When Woo decided not to renew her contract with RRR Entertainment.

 In May 2020, Yubin released her single "Yaya (Me Time)", her first released under her own music label named RRR Entertainment (usually stylized in all lowercase).
 Since, she has also released the special single "Wave", in partnership with CLEF Entertainment on their project "Traveller", in December 2020.

 Her follow-up lead single "Perfume" was released in January 2021, with an accompanying single album.
 The same year, she competed on MBC's King of Mask Singer as "Snow Flower".
 She also was a cast member of Goal Girls and We're Family.

 In 2022, Yubin participated in the television shows The Last Survivor, Dating is Straight, and Queen of Ssireum.